wspr/hatze-biomech/README.markdown

 # Code layout

-This code repository consists of two branches: `master` and `move`.
-The code in `master` is currently at a state which can draw all of the geometry of a set of measurements (see `person_plot.m`) and intertwined are many of the calculations required to obtain volume, mass, moment of inertia, etc.
+The code in the `master` branch is currently at a state which can draw all of the geometry of a set of measurements (see `person_plot.m`) and intertwined are many of the calculations required to obtain volume, mass, moment of inertia, etc.
 These calculations can be interpolated in the cases of the limbs (see MODSIM 2013 paper) to achieve better accuracy especially in the cases with fewer measurements.
 Many other calculations, however are still incomplete or, worse, incorrect; this shall hopefully be rectified in the coming weeks (time of writing Sept 2013).

-The code in branch `move` is a fork to allow joint angle inputs as defined in Hatze (1981).
-The reason for the separation is that adding transformation matrices to the code has rendered the graphical display of the model somewhat unstable and while this code is still evolving the `master` branch should still function correctly.
+Since submission of the MODSIM paper, changes have been made to allow joint angles to be reflected in the visual output.
+This functionality is still half-baked, however; tweaking the drawing functions to display correctly at arbitrary orientations is still ongoing.

 ## Manifest

 * `hatze-cheatsheet.pdf` — a short summary taken from Hatze's works
+* `hatze_meas.txt` — transcription of Hatze's measurements
+* `person_generate.m` — main function
-* `person_*.pdf` — driver files
+* `person_*.pdf` — driver files to:
-   * `person_plot.m` — the main ‘run this file to see the results’ file
+   * `person_plot.m` — generic ‘run this file to see the results’
+   * `person_hatze_compare.m` — compare our calculations to Hatze's
-   * `person_reduce.m` — the file used to generate the results for the MODSIM paper
+   * `person_reduce.m` — generate the results for the MODSIM paper
-   * Other `person_` files subject to change
+   * `person_move.m` — experiment with joint angles
 * `segment_*.m` — the functions used to calculate and plot the various body segments
 * `plot_*.m` — various plotting functions for the graphical output

 Miscellaneous functions

 * `rotation_matrix_zyx.m` — XYZ rotation matrix
-* `meas_resample.m` — specialised (but simple) resampling function for the interpolation routines

 # TODO

 * Complete all segment parameter calculations (ongoing)
-* Allow joint angle inputs (ongoing, see above regarding `move` branch)
+* Allow joint angle inputs (ongoing)
 * Develop a generalised extruded ellipse shape to avoid interpolation and improve accuracy
 * Verify with measured data
 * Incorporate centre of mass coordinate systems (HOMSIM report, Hatze 1981)